George Poschner

 George Poschner (January 15, 1919 – May 2, 2004) was an American football end who played for the University of Georgia from 1939 to 1942.
 During his tenure with the Bulldogs, he participated in the 1942 Orange Bowl and the 1943 Rose Bowl.

 College football career

 Poschner was born in Youngstown, Ohio, and came to the University of Georgia as a result of the efforts of his good friend, Frank Sinkwich.
 When Sinkwich was recruited by Georgia, he accepted the scholarship on the condition that Poschner would be granted a scholarship as well.
-Poschner earned All-America honors in 1942, and was selected in the eighth round of the 1943 NFL draft by the Detroit Lions.
+Poschner earned All-America honors in 1942, and was selected 61st overall in the eighth round of the 1943 NFL draft by the Detroit Lions.
 The most celebrated event in Poschner's collegiate career came when he caught two fourth-quarter passes from Sinkwich in a 21–10 win over Alabama in 1942.

 Military service

 Poschner served in the United States Army in World War II, where he received the Purple Heart, Bronze Star and Distinguished Service Cross.
 On January 8, 1945, Poschner participated as a lieutenant in the Battle of the Bulge.
 While advancing into enemy territory, he was severely injured by machine-gun fire and did not receive medical treatment until two days later.
 Poschner lost both legs and several fingers as a result of his injuries.
 A New York Times report on Poschner's injuries observed, "His brilliant pass receiving added much to the reputation of All-America Frank Sinkwich, also of Youngstown, as a forward passer".
 The news report added that "Poschner's mother advised Coach Wally Butts of her son's case".